-The destructive propensity Dr. Gall early noticed; but he drew no particular conclusion from it, till a gentleman sent him the skull of a parricide and another of a highwayman, who, not content with robbing, murdered his

-The organ is found large in all carnivorous victims. animals, and I find that they have the same form of brain in the region of this organ that I find in murderers.
-As the basilar phreno-metrical angle in the human head advances from 15 degrees, I have observed that earnestness and energy of character have increased in a similar ratio.
-I have found by long experience, that an angle of 25 degrees is sufficient for all useful purposes of life.
-It appears that the legitimate use of this organ is to prompt us to kill for food, and impart energy of action; and that those individuals who commit murder have a development of the destructive propensity similar to what we find in the brain of carnivorous animals.
-I have not met with a single case of a murderer with the basilar phreno-metrical angle less than 35 degrees, and the average of them I have found 40 degrees, and the maximum 45 degrees.
-I have within the last twenty years, examined the heads of thousands of all class and grades of society, and I have not met with an instance of an individual with an angle of 25 degrees who had shown any disposition for taking life in the way of murder.
-I know persons, whose angle is not more than 25 degrees. and who manifest great harshness and severity of speech and writing-and others, who become highly excited in their manner, and use very violent language-yet they have the strongest aversion to taking life and to cruelty.
+The destructive propensity Dr Gall early noticed; but he drew no particular conclusion from it, till a gentleman sent him the skull of a parricide and another of a highwayman, who, not content with robbing, murdered his victims.
+The organ is found large in all carnivorous animals, and I find that they have the same form of brain in the region of this organ that I find in murderers.
+As the basilar phreno-metrical angle in the human head advances from 15 degrees.
+I have observed that earnestness and energy of character have increased in a similar ratio.
+I have found by long experience, that an angle of 25 degrees is sufficient for all useful purposes of life. appears that the legitimate use of this organ is to prompt us to kill for food, and impart energy of action; and that those individuals who commit murder have a development of the destructive propensity similar to what we find in the brain of carnivorous animals.
+I have not met with the single case of a murderer with the basilar phreno-metrical angle less than 35 degrees, and the average of them I have found 40 degrees, and the maximum 45 degrees.
+I have within the last twenty years examined the heads of thousands of all classes and grades of society, and I have not met with an instance of an individual with an angle of 25 degrees, who had shewn any disposition for taking life in the way of murder.
+I know persons, whose angle is not more than 25 degrees, and who manifest great harshness and severity of speech and writing and others, who become highly excited in their manner, and use very violent language-yet they have the strongest aversion to taking life and to cruelty.

-In the skull of king Robert Bruce the basilar phrenometrical angle is 40 degrees; in the skull of Burns the poet it is 25 degrees.
+In the skull of King Robert Bruce the basilar phrenometrical angle is 40 degrees; in the skull of Burns the poet it is 25 degrees.

 I have met with distinguished warriors and sportsmen in whom the angle was not more than 25 degrees, and they had great aversion to cruelty.
 The angle in the cast taken from the head of Napoleon after death is 30 degrees.
-The angle is 40 degrees in Rush, Gleeson, Wilson, Robert Marley, Thurtell, Palmer, Dove, Barber, and Waddington, who was executed at York for murder at Sheffield.
-It is 25 degrees in the head of Mr. George Combe, Rev. Dr. Raffles, Mr. Joseph Hume, Captain Parry, Dr. Spurzheim, and Dr. Epps.